 Novak Djokovic has a gluten-free diet, and while in his autobiography Serve to Win, he stresses that it’s not for everyone, after two weeks of going gluten-free, he noticed that his endurance and energy increased, plus he felt less mentally fatigued.
 Otherwise he eats a high protein, high fibre diet, avoiding too much sugar, primarily so that his brain “isn't suffering the roller-coaster ride of energy highs and lows."

-Venus Williams, meanwhile, is a part-time vegan, while Johanna Konta keeps it simple by prioritising light sources of protein such as fish and eggs pre-game, with chia pudding or the occasional ice cream for dessert if she’s off-duty.
+Venus Williams, meanwhile, is a part-time vegan, while Johanna Konta keeps it simple by prioritising light sources of protein such as fish and eggs pre-game, with chia pudding or the occasional ice cream for dessert if she’s off-duty (her Instagram feed reveals that she loves baking too).
 Former Wimbledon women’s winner Garbiñe Muguruza has a sweet spot for hummus and homemade fruit smoothies to power her workouts, followed by veg and egg loaded homemade pizza and rice pudding for recovery (it’s not all green juice and deprivation).
 You may also have noticed that bananas also feature highly courtside, likely due to the fact that they’re high in potassium so help to stall cramping, although timing is an important as anything- players fuel themselves little and often throughout a match to keep energy levels up, eating a protein-rich meal or snack within an hour of finishing.

 Onto the less pleasurable aspect of recovery- the part where you’re dunked in a vat of icy water for up to ten minutes.
 There’s that photo of Andy Murray clutching his Wimbledon trophy while surrounded by ice to remind you, but it’s par for the course in tennis land, as Muguruza confirms: